Natural Products

 Common or wild oregano is a perennial plant native to the Mediterranean region and Asia and cultivated in the United States.
 Its creeping rootstock produces a square, downy, purplish stem with leaves that are dotted with small depressions.
 Purple, two-lipped flowers grow in clusters.

-Origanum vulgare subspecies hirtum, has a spicy flavor, while other species have little flavor.
+O. vulgare subspecies hirtum has a spicy flavor.
 This subspecies of oregano has furry leaves and floppy white flowers.
+Mexican oregano is similar in properties but comes from a different plant, Lippia graveolens Kunth.

 Traditional/Ethnobotanical uses

-It has been suggested that an infusion of the fresh herb has beneficial effects on an upset stomach and indigestion, headache, colic, and nervous complaints, as well as on coughs and other respiratory ailments.
-An infusion of the flowers is said to prevent seasickness and have a calming effect.
+Antispasmodic, sedative, indigestion, sweating, and stimulant actions have been reported.
+An infusion of the fresh herb may have beneficial effects on an upset stomach, headache, colic, and nervous complaints, as well as on coughs and other respiratory ailments.
+An infusion of the flowers is said to prevent seasickness.
 The oil is also used externally in liniments and lotions and to ease toothache.
 It has also been used as an insect repellant.

-There is no clinical evidence to support specific therapeutic doses of oregano; however, due to its wide use in foods it has been designated “generally recognized as safe” by the FDA.
-A study evaluating the antiparasitic effect of oregano used 200 mg emulsified O. vulgare oil daily for 6 weeks.
+There is no clinical evidence to support specific therapeutic doses of oregano; however, due to its wide use in foods it has been designated GRAS (generally recognized as safe) by the US Food and Drug Administration (FDA).
+In a small study, 200 mg/day emulsified O. vulgare oil was administered for 6 weeks.

 Contraindications